Gynecologists in Fort Wayne and Angola

 Todd C. Rumsey, MD, FACOG, is an experienced, board-certified obstetrics and gynecology physician.
 Prior to joining Cameron, Dr. Rumsey served as a private practice OB/GYN in northeast Indiana for over 20 years, earning a reputation for providing outstanding care.
 Dr. Rumsey completed his undergraduate degree at DePauw University and his graduate degree at the Indiana University School of Medicine.
 He completed his residency at Riverside Methodist Hospital in Columbus, Ohio.
 Actively involved with the Steuben County Board of Health, Dr. Rumsey is also Cameron’s Chief Medical Officer and a member of Cameron Hospital Board of Directors.
 In addition, he is a Fellow of The American College of Obstetricians and Gynecologists, as well as a member of the American Association of Gynecologic Laparoscopists and the Society of Gynecologic Oncology.

-He currently sees patients at our Angola OB/GYN location within the Cameron Medical Office Building.
+He currently sees patients at our Fort Wayne location on Dupont Rd, and at our Angola OB/GYN location within the Cameron Medical Office Building.

 Trisha Brown, CNM, brings 24 years of nursing experience in obstetrics to Cameron, with specific experience in both low- and high-risk obstetrics, mainly antenatal and intrapartum.
 Trisha earned her BSN from University of Toledo and her MSN and post-graduate certificate in women’s health from Frontier Nursing University.
 When not at the hospital, Trisha loves to spend her time with her husband and eight children.
 Trisha has always been drawn to those who need her help the most and found her niche in caring for pregnant women.
 She loves the friendly atmosphere and pursuit of excellence in providing healthcare for the community at Cameron.